carlos-allbuquerque/carlos-allbuquerque/README.md

 - 👋 Hi, I’m @carlos-allbuquerque
 - 👀 I’m interested in web development and cyber security
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning front-end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://www.linkedin.com/in/carlosallbuquerque/ or caarlos.albuquerq@gmail.com